 When it comes to foundation, first you need to figure out whether you want to build a home with wheels.
 If your home will be transportable, you can build your home on a trailer and not worry about foundations.
 However, your home can also be built on skids, beams, or a concrete slab foundation.

 Look for the option that suits the needs of your tiny home.
 For instance, beams are best suited for homes that are built on sloped terrain.
 The roof design is also something you need to consider before building your home.
 If you opt for a flat room, be prepared to deal with problems caused by debris and water build-up.
+However, if you’d like to protect your roof or get an expert opinion, you can consult professionals like the ones at APEX Roofing.
 Insulation plays a key role in keeping your tiny home comfortable during the summer and winter months.

 It keeps the cold air circulating inside during hot months, and also retains warmth in the winter.
 If you properly insulate your tiny house, your heaters will work more efficiently, your home will be more sustainable and you will save on your electric bill.
 Also, with high-quality insulation rolls, you can prevent condensation and mold growth.